 6.2.1 Key issue details

-Security evaluation and monitoring can lead to the identification of a potential attack in a 5G network.
+Security evaluation and monitoring can enable the identification and potential mitigation of an attack in a 5G network.
 After the immediate actions on the infrastructure layers such as shutting down relevant virtual machines or containers, long-term actions on the 5G SBA based on operator policies are necessary (e.g., such as updating the NF profiles related to NFs that were affected by the attack).

+Updates of the NF profiles are usually done by the NFs itself, using the NRF management services specified in TS 23.502 [11] and TS 29.510 [20], which is not appropriate if the NF itself has been subject to an attack.
+However, clause 13.4.1.1.1 of TS 33.501 [4] states that "OAuth2.0 clients may also register with the NRF using OAM."

+NIST SP 800-207 [8] performs policy enforcement via two functional components, the Policy Decision Point (PDP) and the Policy Enforcement Point (PEP).
+Policy decisions are made within the PDP while enforcement of a policy is done at the PEP.

 6.2.2 Security threats